runtimeverification/erc20-semantics/tests/README.md

 In particular, we can easily define almost *any programming language on top of ERC20-K*.

-Once you have a language that incorporates the ERC20 functions, you can at minimum execute programs that exercise them.
+Once you have a language that incorporates ERC20-K, you can at minimum execute programs that exercise the ERC20 functions.
 (You can also verify such programs, and thus prove properties about ERC20-K, but we do not elaborate on that here, yet.)
 In particular, you can create test-suites that thoroughly test the ERC20-K specification and thus the ERC20 standard.